wooldridge/ml-sem-taxonomy/README.md

 MarkLogic data with a semantic taxonomy.

-Currently you can browse the World Bank Data semantic taxonomy in a browser.
+Currently you can browse the [World Bank Group Topical Taxonomy](http://vocabulary.worldbank.org/taxonomy.html) in a browser.
 More to come...

 ## Requirements